grafana/loki/docs/sources/api/_index.md

-        "execTime": 0, // Total execution time in seconds (float) "linesProcessedPerSecond": 0, // Total lines processed per second "queueTime": 0, // Total queue time in seconds (float) "totalBytesProcessed":0, // Total amount of bytes processed overall for this request "totalLinesProcessed":0 // Total amount of lines processed overall for this request }
+        "execTime": 0, // Total execution time in seconds (float) "linesProcessedPerSecond": 0, // Total lines processed per second "queueTime": 0, // Total queue time in seconds (float) "totalBytesProcessed": 0, // Total amount of bytes processed overall for this request "totalLinesProcessed": 0 // Total amount of lines processed overall for this request }
     }
   }